sostheim/krak8s/README.md

   1. Make Dependencies

   The project has only two dependencies to build and run (cutting a release is discussed separately below).
-The are the [Gox](https://github.com/mitchellh/gox) Go Cross Compiler, and the [Godep](https://github.com/tools/godep) dependency tool for go.
+These are the [Gox](https://github.com/mitchellh/gox) Go Cross Compiler, and the [Godep](https://github.com/tools/godep) dependency tool for go.
   ```
   $ make deps
   go get github.com/mitchellh/gox